Claude Cahun 1894 – 1954

 French Photographer

-Claude Cahun was the pseudonym of French photographer Lucie Schwob, best known for her Surrealist self-portraits.
-Born in Nantes into a wealthy intellectual family, she started photographing and writing as a teenager and enrolled at the Sorbonne in 1918, becoming involved in avant-garde theatre.
-She moved to Paris in 1920 with her step-sister lover Suzanne Malherbe, a graphic artist.
-They adopted the gender-ambiguous pseudonyms Claude Cahun and Marcel Moore and collaborated on work questioning gender and the domination of ‘the male gaze’.
+French photographer Claude Cahun was best known for their Surrealist self-portraits.
+Born in Nantes into a wealthy intellectual family, they started photographing and writing as a teenager and enrolled at the Sorbonne in 1918, becoming involved in avant-garde theatre.
+They moved to Paris in 1920 with their step-sister lover, the graphic artist Marcel Moore.
+Claude and Marcel adopted gender-ambiguous pseudonyms and collaborated on work which questioned gender and the domination of ‘the male gaze’.

 To escape mounting political turmoil in pre-war France, they moved to Jersey in 1937.
-During the occupation, from 1940, Cahun and Moore channelled their artistic philosophy to undermine the Nazis and took considerable risks distributing hand-made, subversive flyers.
+During the occupation, from 1940, Claude and Marcel channelled their artistic philosophy to undermine the Nazis and took considerable risks distributing hand-made, subversive flyers.
 They were eventually caught and imprisoned from 1944 to 1945.

-Cahun’s black and white images have a haunting, confrontational quality.
-Her work was self-exploration and little was published in her lifetime.
-She often assumed a persona, experimenting with emblematic masks, mirrors, costume and double exposure.
+Claude’s black and white images have a haunting, confrontational quality.
+Their work was self-exploration and little was published in their lifetime.
+They often assumed a persona, experimenting with emblematic masks, mirrors, costume and double exposure.

-Her genres were diverse, ranging from portraiture and nudes, to still life and landscape.
-In one of her best known self-portraits she is shaven-headed, dressed as a cravat-wearing dandy; in another, she wears a silver checked jacket, turning questioningly from a mirror.
+Claude’s genres were diverse, ranging from portraiture and nudes, to still life and landscape.
+In one of their best known self-portraits they are shaven-headed, dressed as a cravat-wearing dandy; in another, Claude wears a silver checked jacket, turning questioningly from a mirror.
 A still life of an iris has three plastic dolls tumbling from it.
-Another shows her head trapped in a glass dome.
+Another shows their head trapped in a glass dome.

-An archive of her work is housed in The Jersey Heritage Trust
+An archive of Claude’s work is housed in The Jersey Heritage Trust.

 By Paula Vellet